vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/AUDIT-EVENTS.md

 **Tuning Note**: Backup solutions often attach disks to proxy VMs for backup operations.
 Without whitelisting, this rule generates false positives during backup windows.

 - **Whitelist by MoRef ID, not VM name**: Use the VM's Managed Object Reference ID (e.g., `vm-1234`) rather than display name.
-Attackers can rename a staging VM to `Veeam-Proxy-99`, but they cannot spoof the MoRef ID of a legitimate proxy.
+Attackers can rename a staging VM to `Veeam-Proxy-99`, but the MoRef ID of a legitimate proxy is assigned by vCenter and not under attacker control.
 - **Time-bound exceptions**: Alert on backup proxy activity outside scheduled backup windows
 - **Target validation**: Alert if backup proxies attach disks from VMs they don't normally back up